danielwiener/Textile-Artist-2/README.txt

 A Wordpress site for Liz Collins, an artist working with textiles, completely redesigned for her art Projects and design Collections.
-It will probably be a child theme of Twenty Eleven. http://lizcollins.com/lc/ or http://lizcollins.com/
+It is a child theme of Twenty Ten (Twenty Eleven, too complicated for this site). http://lizcollins.com/lc/ or http://lizcollins.com/